Understanding the Basics of Ski Boots

 While it's tempting to look for deals, remember that the best ski boot-buying guide is for your own feet and skiing needs.
 An expensive boot is not necessarily better if it doesn't fit correctly.

-However, investing in a quality pair of boots that fits well and meets your skiing demands can save you money in the long run by avoiding the need for frequent replacements.
+However, making sure the boot fits well and meets your skiing demands can save you money in the long run by avoiding the need for frequent replacements.

 Some Final Thoughts